About dibbed.dev

 How we make money

 When a domain is available, we link to register it through Dynadot.
 If you register through that link we earn an affiliate commission.
 The price you pay is identical to going direct.
-This is the entire business model — no premium tier, no ads (yet), no data resale.
+That's the entire business model.
+No premium tier, no ads (yet), no data resale.

 What we don't do

-- Give legal advice.
-A clear USPTO check is not a guarantee of unencumbered use — different classes, common-law marks, and pending applications all matter.
+• Give legal advice.
+A clean USPTO check is not a guarantee of unencumbered use.
+Different classes, common-law marks, and pending applications all matter.
 Treat us as a fast first-pass filter, then consult an IP attorney before committing to a name commercially.

-- Resell anyone's data.
-The USPTO data is public-domain; we surface it live from the register and don't redistribute it.
+• Resell anyone's data.
+USPTO data is public-domain; we surface it live from the register and don't redistribute it.

 Open questions